International Booker Prize: 2015

+Nominations 2016–present

+The chair of each year's judging panel is shown in bold text.

 2016

-The 2016 prize was judged by Boyd Tonkin (Chair), Tahmima Anam, David Bellos, Daniel Medin and Ruth Padel.
 The nominees for the seventh Man Booker International Prize were announced on 14 April 2016.
 The six nominees were chosen from a longlist of thirteen.
-Han became the first Korean author to win the prize and, under the new format for 2016, Smith became the first translator to share the prize.
+Han Kang became the first Korean author to win the prize and, under the new format for 2016, Smith became the first translator to share the prize.
 British journalist Boyd Tonkin, who chaired the judging panel, said that the decision was unanimous.
 He also said of the book "in a style both lyrical and lacerating, it reveals the impact of this great refusal both on the heroine herself and on those around her.
 This compact, exquisite and disturbing book will linger long in the minds, and maybe the dreams, of its readers."